Raʻiātea: Flora

-One plant that only grows in Raiatea is the fragrant tiare apetahi.
-It is now critically endangered and only grows on Mount Temehani.
-The following legend is associated with the fragrant yellowish-white flower: A princess who died in the arms of her beloved promised to hold his hand tenderly every time she climbed Mount Tamehani.
+The following legend is associated with the fragrant yellowish-white tiare apetahi flower: A princess who died in the arms of her beloved promised to hold his hand tenderly every time she climbed Mount Temehani.
 When she climbed the mountain the next morning, she saw wonderfully fragrant flowers growing everywhere, with five petals reaching out to him like hands.
 He dug up a plant to plant in the garden in memory of his beloved, but it withered within a few days.